 Coreopsis are native American prairie and woodland plants.
-Their ruggedness and profuse blooms have made them popular with plant breeders and there are over 100 different species available, although not all are perennial plants.
+Their ruggedness and profuse blooms have made them popular with plant breeders, and there are over 100 different species available, although not all are perennial plants.

-Most Coreopsis are clump forming, holding their daisy-like flowers on tall stems, above the foliage.
+Most Coreopsis are clump-forming, holding their daisy-like flowers on tall stems above the foliage.
 There the similarity ends.
 There is a good amount of variety among Coreopsis species.

-Water: They will need regular water when first planted, until they are established.
+Water: They will need regular water when first planted until they are established.

 Fertilizer: Fertilization of growing Coreopsis is not needed, and too much fertilizer may limit flower production.

-Most varieties are very easy to grow and are not particular about soil quality or soil pH.
-Many can be grown from seed, either started indoors, 4-6 weeks before your last expected frost, or direct seeded outdoors.
-Many will seed themselves, however the hybrid varieties do not grow true to seed.
+Most varieties are very easy to grow and are not particular about soil quality or pH.
+Many can be grown from seed, either started indoors, 4-6 weeks before your last expected frost, or direct-seeded outdoors.
+Many will seed themselves.
+However, hybrid varieties do not grow true to seed.

-Coreopsis will need regular water when first planted, until they are established.
-After that, they are quite drought tolerant.
+Coreopsis will need regular water when first planted until they are established.
+After that, they are quite drought-tolerant.

 Deadheading will keep the plants blooming throughout the summer.
-Some of the smaller flowered varieties are difficult to deadhead and you may prefer to shear the plants, once the first flush of flowers fade.
+Some of the smaller flowered varieties are difficult to deadhead, and you may prefer to shear the plants once the first flush of flowers fades.
 They will fill in quickly.

-Most Coreopsis plants will form tidy clumps, but some of the taller species may require staking to look attractive, especially if grown in partial shade.
+Most Coreopsis plants will form tidy clumps, but some taller species may require staking to look attractive, especially if grown in partial shade.